 From my experience, I would never use neuron of fluorocarbon line, because it shows very little stability when encountering an underwater obstacle.
-I this hard situations I use the material alike to the Avid Captive Coated Hooklink with nominal of breaking load of 15 lb or 25 lb.
-Make the gear stronger, if you feel you are loosing the fish, we can’t give her chances to get in the snags.
+I this hard situation I use the material alike to the Avid Captive Coated Hooklink with nominal of breaking load of 15 lb or 25 lb.
+Make the gear stronger; if you feel you are losing the fish, we can’t give her chances to get in the snags.
 In that scenario, I always use weights On the safe clip, but it is essential to set it weak so that it will snap off during the bite.
 At the same time, I set it so that it will snap off under a little effort – in case the fish still sit in the snags.
-I like it and it works successfully.
+I like it, and it works successfully.

-Due to the fact that the sinker does not leave the clip at the moment of bite (or during the panic escape) of the carp, it will stay in the lower layers of the water.
-This is great when you are fishing under overhanging trees or bushes, which branches fall beneath the surface of the water, creating additional obstacles.
+Because the sinker does not leave the clip at the moment of bite (or during the panic escape) of the carp, it will stay in the lower layers of the water.
+It is great when you are fishing under overhanging trees or bushes, which branches fall beneath the surface of the water, creating additional obstacles.
 I strongly recommend that you use a leader, along with a secure clip, if it is allowed by local rules, and if it is forbidden, install protection.

-But in the snags, which can be approached and visually describe the situation, you can pre-feed, because you monitor the fish’s food activity and monitor the events that occur, you can regulate the feeding of the bait, and such an inspection, of the entire water, is likely to allow you to more easily find places of carp habitat.
-Being confident in the rational presentation of my bait at snags, with every cast I nevertheless accompany the nozzle with a small PVA bag with pellets or crushed boilies.
+But in the snags, which can be approached and visually describe the situation, you can pre-feed, because you monitor the fish’s food activity and monitor the events that occur, you can regulate the feeding of the bait, and such an inspection, of the entire water, is likely to allow you to find places of carp habitat more easily.
+Being confident in the systematic presentation of my bait at snags, with every cast I nevertheless accompany the nozzle with a small PVA bag with pellets or crushed boilies.
 It helps to protect the hook from sticking if the rigging in the flight accidentally touches overhanging branches, but the main thing is that you create the maximum attraction with a tiny amount of bait.

 We do not want to feed carp – we want to catch it!
 That way, by adding a strong flavour signal, we create a visual beacon, helping to lure carp from a comfortable shelter among the snags.
-At last, you have to correctly place your gear.
+At last, you have to place your gear correctly.
 I like using a cone holder JAG Lockdown Rear Grip.
-It suits well for my rods, holds their broom firmly and minimizes the possibility of slipping, of course, provided that the rear rack is tightly seated in the ground.
+It suits well for my rods, holds their broom firmly and minimises the possibility of slipping, of course, provided that the rear rack is tightly seated in the ground.
 Friction stop of the coil should be fully clamped.

-It is important to immediately take a few dozen centimeters of fishing line from the carp to show him who controls the situation, but mainly in order to prevent him, as usual, from going back to snags.
+It is important to immediately take a few dozen centimetres of fishing line from the carp to show him who controls the situation, but mainly to prevent him, as usual, from going back to snags.
 I recommend not sticking to the small group of fishers, that think leaving their rods alone is a good option.

 When catching snags should always be right next to or as close to their fishing rods.
 The loss of fish due to your carelessness and loss of it is just unacceptable.
 I hope that this article helped, and you are ready to hunt carp near the snags.
 It sometimes can give excellent results and a handful of adrenaline.
-In that moment, when your indicator rises up in the float, – you just have to hold the fish, not giving it even a centimeter!
+At that moment, when your indicator rises in the float, – you have to hold the fish, not giving it even a centimetre!